-The Under graduate programme in Mechanical Engineering and Post graduate course in Computer Integrated Manufacturing offered by Department of Mechanical Engineering at Sree Buddha College Of Engineering , consistently training the students to attain those quality of a Mechanical Engineer by giving renowned members of faculty, laboratory faculties, library facilities and other infra structures .
-The sanctioned intake for B.Tech is 120 with a provision of admitting diploma holders in the third semester under lateral entry scheme and intake for M.Tech is 18 students.
-Majestic Organization of Mechanical Engineering Technocrats (MOMENT) is the association of members of faculty and students of department of mechanical engineering.
-MOMENT is very active in organizing invited talks, industrial interactions, cultural and technical events in the college, soft skill development programs, various workshops in different specialization etc.
+The Under graduate programme which started in 2004 and Post graduate programme which started in 2012 (Computer Integrated Manufacturing) by Department of Mechanical Engineering at Sree Buddha College of Engineering, consistently train the students to attain the qualities of a mechanical engineer with the help of efficient and dedicated members of faculty, laboratory and library facilities and other infrastructure.
+The sanctioned intake for B.Tech is 120 with a provision of admitting diploma holders in the third semester under lateral entry scheme and intake for M.Tech is 18.
+Majestic Organisation of Mechanical Engineering Technocrats (MOMENT) is the association of members of faculty and students of the department of mechanical engineering.
+MOMENT is very active in organising guest lectures, industrial interactions, cultural and technical events in the college, soft skill development programmes, various workshops in different specialisation etc.

 To groom professionally competent Mechanical Engineers with social commitment.

 • Be professionally competent to work in theoretical and practical domains of Mechanical Engineering